Esri/calcite-app-components/README.md

 A workaround is manually modifying the waitUntil option in `<projectDir>\node_modules\@stencil\core\dist\testing\index.js` Line 39000 to 'load'.

 ## Updating Github Pages Docs
-1. You'll need to generate a new stencil build for the docs by running `$ npm run docs.generate`.
+1. You'll need to generate a new stencil build for the docs by running `$ npm run docs`.
-1. Then you need to add and push up the new files to github. `$ git add docs/*`. `$ git commit -m "describe changes"`. `$ git push`.
-1. If you pushed the new code directly on the master branch, you're done.
-If not, you'll need to merge this branch into master before they will appear on the github pages site.
-1. Visit https://arcgis.github.io/calcite-app-components/ to see the updates.
-Clear your browser cache.
-It may take up to 30 minutes before the changes appear on the site.
+1. The docs will need to be committed or merged in the `master` branch before they take effect.
+Afterward, it may take up to 30 minutes before the changes appear on the site.

 ## Resources